bozsahin/thebench/README.md

    <code>pip install cl4py</code>

+   <code>pip install prompt_toolkit</code>

 You are done with installation.

-You've just installed thebench, rlwrap, the Python libraries needed, and SBCL as Common Lisp, which is used by one of the python libraries.
+You've just installed thebench, the Python libraries needed, and SBCL as Common Lisp, which is used by one of the python libraries.
 You have also made the tool available from anywhere in your machine.

 If you already had these utilities in your system, your versions are detected and used by the bench.
-Rlwrap is great for recalling earlier commands in an interactive session.

 TO USE: